spotify/luigi/README.md

 * Integration with existing Hadoop frameworks like mrjob would be cool and probably pretty easy.
 * Better support (without much boiler plate) for unittesting specific Tasks

+## Getting help

+* Find us on #luigi on freenode.
+* Subscribe to the [luigi-user](http://groups.google.com/group/luigi-user/) group and ask a question.

 ## Want to contribute?

 Awesome!
 Let us know if you have any ideas.
 Feel free to contact x@y.com where x = luigi and y = spotify.